 I wrote this post after reaching quite a significant part in my chronic illness journey, for want of a better word.
 I’m an optimist and while I don’t necessarily believe everything happens for a reason, I think we can see good in most situations.
 In this post I discuss whether it’s possible to be thankful for something that has destroyed your life and if so how?
 It was a vulnerable piece for me to write and I think it lets the reader get a sense of who I am quite quickly.

 Empathetic.
 I will always put others first.

 My ‘health routine’ is doing what is best for my body.
 It is pacing.
 It is listening to my body, not to others but to me.

-I have Coeliac’s so I follow a gluten free diet.
-I also don’t have much diary at all.
+I have Coeliac’s so I follow a gluten-free diet.
+I also don’t have much dairy at all.

 To be kind.